teddy-ambona/financial-data-api/README.md

 Run the following commands to:

-- Build the Docker image
+- Build the Docker images
-- Run the app and db services locally
+- Run the Nginx, Localstack, App server and PotsgreSQL DB locally
 - Populate the db credentials secret in AWS Secrets Manager (localstack)
 - Populate DB with TSLA and AMZN stock prices